vkeswani/BerTSP/README.md

 |________prepare_data.py  <br>
 |________model.py  <br>
 |________graph_decoder.py  <br>

 ### Code
-Given a set or unordered sentences, we calculate probability of each ordered sentence-pair using BertForSequenceClassification.
-We construct a matrix with these probabilities which serves as input for the Travelling Salesman Problem.
+Given a set of unordered sentences, we calculate the probability of each ordered sentence-pair using BertForSequenceClassification.
+We construct a matrix with these probabilities which serves as input for the Traveling Salesman Problem.
 Since sentence A followed by sentence B has a different input representation than sentence B followed by sentence A, the matrix is asymmetric.
 We then solve the ATSP via exact and heuristic methods.

 1. The code and trained BERT models for calculating sentence-pair probabilities are taken from https://github.com/shrimai/Topological-Sort-for-Sentence-Ordering.
 2. The code for solving ATSP (exact and heuristic) is provided here.